In this section:

 On this page:

-You can only get tax relief for business expenses you've paid for and if they were for the cost of:
+You can only get tax relief for business expenses you've paid for and if they were for the cost of either:

 You can't ask for tax relief if your employer has already reimbursed you for the expense and has agreed a ‘dispensation’ with HM Revenue & Customs (HMRC).

-There are several reliefs that you might be able to get to reduce your tax bill.
+There are several important reliefs that you might be able to get to reduce your tax bill which are listed below.
 If you think you might be able to get any of the ones listed in this guide you can find out more about them by following the links.

 You may be able to get tax relief for business mileage when you use your own vehicle on business, or for fuel you buy when you use a company car.
-You can't claim, though, for your normal commuting costs.
+You can't claim for your normal commuting costs.

 You can ask for tax relief for the cost of fees and subscriptions you pay to some approved organisations - but only if you have to pay them, or if it's helpful for your work.